rwuergle/point-cloud-classifier/docs/README.md

 ````

 ### 2.1 Ground Class
 The ground class is separated using a binary random forest classifier on 46 features (geometric features, return number, number of return and intensity).
 This choice was made to improve the flaws of the cloth simulation filter, but it uses the attribute `z_norm` computed with the cloth simulation filter.
+Notice that an input .gpkg is mandatory for the slope value of each tile with attribute _tileid_ that is the laz tile's name.
 The importance of each feature in the pretrained RF classifier can be seen in the plot below:
 ![random_forest_feature_importance_ground](./plots/ground_RF_feature_importance.png)

 In order to classify data into ground points, we can use the following method: